lincolnloop/django-debug-logging/README.rst

 `Django Debug Toolbar`_ - This project is designed to work alongside the Django Debug Toolbar and extend its functionality to support logging.

-Nexus_ - This is a pluggable admin app created by the Disqus team.
-It is used to present the UI for reviewing your debug logs.

 Picklefield_ - Used to saved pickled versions of settings, sql queries, and cache calls to the database.